 It seems that the safest way to consume green tea powder is to stick with brands where the country of origin is Japan.
 Green tea grown in this part of the world consistently tests clean whether the tea was destined for brewing or matcha purposes.

-I don’t drink matcha often, but when I do, I make sure it is from the cleanest source possible.
-Tea made with green tea powder that was grown in toxic soil can undo the many benefits of consuming this traditional, healthy beverage.
+I don’t drink matcha often, but when I do, I enjoy it at home to make sure it is from the cleanest source possible.
+Hence, I do not order it at cafes or other places where the source is unknown.
+Tea made with green tea powder that was grown in toxic soil can undo the many benefits of matcha, such an amazing traditional beverage!

-When it comes to matcha, it is worth the effort to be discriminating.
+When it comes to matcha-making, it is worth the effort to be discriminating.